Kafva/euf/README.md

 # euf
-* Requires Python >=3.9, prior versions do not support enough type hints
+* Requires Python >=3.9, prior versions do not support enough of the type hint feature
 * The clang version on the system must match the version in `requirements.txt`

 ## Ubuntu installation